08 Jun Guide to Charter Schools in San Diego, California

 Elected school boards, and school districts and their board-appointed superintendents oversee traditional public schools whereas charter schools are managed by an entity under the supervision of their self-appointed board.
 This means charter schools have more independence than usual public schools, allowing them to make their own rules and experiment.

-What Tuition-Free Public Charter Schools are Available for Children in San Diego, CA?
+What Tuition-Free Public Charter Schools are Available for Children in San Diego?

-Are There Other Tuition-Free and Public Charter Schools Available in San Diego, CA?
+Are There Other Tuition-Free and Public Charter Schools Available in San Diego?

 You can choose to apply and enroll your children in a tuition-free, public charter school even if it is outside your school district.
-California charter schools do not have to comply with boundary school rules.
-Thus, parents in California can opt for the charter school of their choice and not worry about breaking district rules.
+San Diego charter schools do not have to comply with boundary school rules.
+Thus, parents in San Diego can opt for the charter school of their choice and not worry about breaking district rules.
 California laws state that charter schools admit any child residing in the state if their capacity allows it.

 The enrollment process of charter schools is highly similar to other school types.
 They require an application where parents have to provide information about the child such as name, address, birth date, ethnic background, and the last school attended.